Children's Comprehensive Bible Question Quiz

 c.
 God created a rainbow.

-It was a sign created to show that God would never again destroy the world with a flood.
+God created a rainbow as a sign to show that God would never again destroy the world with a flood.

 -